PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 GooglePay is a fast and secure one-click payment method.
 Using GooglePay, the buyer can pay using:

-1) cards tied to his personal google-pay account (Tokenized card).
-In this case, when you click on the G-Pay button, a token is generated, which then must be transferred to the Auth method.
-And this completes the payment.
+1) Tokenized card.
+In this case, when you click on the G-Pay button, a token is generated, token then must be passed to the Auth method.
+And that is all.

-2) an unattached card.
-(Non-Tokenized Card).
-In this case, you should get the token, pass it to the Auth method, and go through the 3ds authentication procedure.
+2) Non-Tokenized card.
+In this case, you should generate the token, pass it to the Auth method, and go through the 3ds authentication procedure.